rm720/comp1100-assignment3/README.md

 `cabal run othello -- --player1=HUMAN --player2=HUMAN`.
 Of course, since
 the default for player 1 is already human, you can omit that, and if you don't feel like typing so much, you can use the short option for player 2, giving you `cabal run othello -- -P HUMAN`.
-Or if for example you wanted to watch two of the `"helloWorld"` AIs face off, you can run `cabal run othello -- --player1=helloWorld --player2=helloWorld`.
+Or if for example, you wanted to watch two of the `"helloWorld"` AIs face off, you can run
+`cabal run othello -- --player1=helloWorld --player2=helloWorld`.

 The one exception to the "only modify `AI.hs` rule" is that you may